 When you create an event using the event Chrome extension, you may encounter the following error message: This selector is longer than 280 characters.
 Try selecting a different element or putting an ID closer to the element you'd like to attach this event to.

-The event Chrome extension creates events by determining a jQuery selector from the HTML of the element to be tracked.
-This error can occur when an item has the same selector as another element on the page already associated with an event.
+The event Chrome extension determines a jQuery selector from the element's code to create events.
+This error occurs when an element has the same selector as another on the page that is already associated with an event.

 For example, multiple bulleted lists within the same <div> tag have this issue.